h-yung/trip-organizer/README.md

 Potential img hosting: PixaBay

 ## API
-- Get, (Add, Update, Delete) travel action items.
+- [ ] Get, (Add, Update, Delete) travel action items.
+  - Endpoints exist but not all are in place from front end.
-- Get, Add, Update, Delete expense items on the go.
+- [ ] Get, Add, Update, Delete expense items on the go.
-  - CSV export.
+    - [ ] CSV export.

+## Other
+- [ ] Fix visual problems.
+- [ ] Data entry.

 Bonus round:
 - User avatar/username selection (user item).
 Get req only for now.